 Apis mellifera (Halvan bee)

 They are also called the European bees and they are the only honey producing bees in Europe.
-This species of bees are raised for commercial honey production in America, Africa and Europe.
-They are reddish yellow in colour and are very suitable for artificial production worldwide.
+Beekeepers raise this species of bees for commercial honey production in America, Africa and Europe.
+They are reddish-yellow in colour and are very suitable for artificial production worldwide.
 They produce 45kg – 100kg of honey from the hive yearly.

 Note: Beekeepers mostly keep bee species whose names start with “Apis-” because only those species produce honey.